-Thus, the management decision-making bodies of the country subholding companies, following a report from their respective audit and compliance committees, and based on the information received from their subsidiaries, shall prepare and approve the financial information for consolidation corresponding to their subgroup, and once such information has been verified by their external auditor within the context of its review of the consolidated financial information, they shall send it to Iberdrola's Administration and Control Division prior to the date indicated thereby, in order to prepare the consolidated financial information and submit it for formulation or approval by the Company's Board of Directors, as appropriate, after a report from the Committee.
+Thus, the management decision-making bodies of the country subholding companies, following a report from their respective audit and compliance committees, and based on the information received from their subsidiaries, shall prepare and approve the financial information for consolidation corresponding to their subgroup, and once such information has been verified by their external auditor within the context of its review of the consolidated financial information, they shall send it to Iberdrola's Control Division prior to the date indicated thereby, in order to prepare the consolidated financial information and submit it for formulation or approval by the Company's Board of Directors, as appropriate, after a report from the Committee.

-Furthermore, the process or structure of certification of the financial information, which is managed and coordinated by the Risk Management and Internal Assurance Division, is formally carried out on a half-yearly basis, coinciding with the interim and annual close, reflects the form in which the financial information is generated within the companies of the Iberdrola group.
+Furthermore, the process or structure of certification of the financial information, which is managed and coordinated by the Internal Control over Financial Information department, is formally carried out on a half-yearly basis, coinciding with the interim and annual close, reflects the form in which the financial information is generated within the companies of the Iberdrola Group.

 In this structure, the heads of the country subholding companies and the heads of the head of business companies, together with their respective heads of control, as well as the heads of the global corporate areas, certify both the reliability of the financial information regarding their areas of responsibility (which is the information they provide to the Company for consolidation at the group level) and the effectiveness of the internal control system established to reasonably guarantee such reliability within their area of responsibility.
-Finally, the executive chairman and the General Finance, Control and Corporate Development Director (CFO), who is responsible for the preparation of the financial information, certify to the Board of Directors the reliability of the annual financial statements and the half-yearly financial report.
+Finally, the executive chairman and the CFO, who is responsible for the preparation of the financial information, certify to the Board of Directors the reliability of the annual financial statements and the half-yearly financial report.

-The Committee, with the support of the Risk Management and Internal Assurance Division and the Internal Audit Area, supervises the entire process of certification, submitting to the Board of Directors the conclusions obtained from this analysis at the meetings during which the financial statements are formally prepared.
+The Committee supervises the entire process of certification, submitting to the Board of Directors the conclusions obtained from this analysis at the meetings during which the financial statements are formally prepared.